.Awakening - Sexuality ♥

-You not just share your body with another person, but also your inner self (your soul).
-Not just liquids are exchanged during sex, scientifically, DNA is also exchanged.
-You, in a way, imprint yourself on the other person, and the other person imprints himself or herself onto you.
+You not just share your body or bodily fluids with another person, but also your Energy.
+Your Thoughts.
+Your Inner Self.
+It's not jut about ejaculation.
+It's about Exchange.
+You, in a way, irreversibly exchange a part of you with the other person, and the other person does the same with you.
 You leave memories.
 You leave marks.
-You leave energetic traces.

-Therefore, it is very very important to have mindful, thoughtful, conscious, and sacred sex only.
-The Safe Sex Tip image shown here can also be accessed using the short link: bit.ly/safesextip
+Therefore, it is very very important to have mindful, thoughtful, conscious, and sacred sex.

 The 20s and the 40s

 A person who is driven primarily by sex in his 20s will appear very happy in his 20s, but this happiness will be shortlived as he grows up.
 You may say this is untrue, and that there are people who get married and have children and beautiful lives.
 However, I am not referring to the external appearance of one's life here.
 I am referring to the inner peace and contentment that one experiences throughout life.